jamshed-uddin/Truescore/README.md

 - User authentication.
 - Allow only authenticated users to create review.
-- Account for shop
+- Account for shop.
-- Allow shop to reply public reviews
+- Allow shop to reply public reviews.
+- Create server and database integration.